Choice-based lettings

 • Use this information to help decide which properties you might want to bid on (e.g. if houses are going to bidders who have been on the waiting list a very long time, but flats are going to people who have only been on the list a short time, you may decide to bid on flats rather than houses, in order to get a property more quickly).

-• Contact your Local authority office or download an application form from the Local authority website, or for more information go to www.direct.gov.uk/socialhousing
+• Contact your local authority office or download an application form from the local authority website, or for more information go to www.direct.gov.uk/socialhousing

 If you are accepted onto the scheme, your level of priority for housing will be assessed and you will be told which band you are in, or how many points you have.